The

 The Israel Heritage Room - the elegant simplicity of a 1st-century Galilean stone dwelling or house of assembly inspired the design of this room.
 Stone benches, patterned after those in the 2nd-3rd century synagogue of Capernaum, provide student seating.
 The oak entrance door panels bear the Ten Commandments carved in Hebrew.
 A scroll fragment in the rear case replicates the Dead Sea Isaiah Scroll segment.
 Ancient wine jars flank the scroll.

 The Turkish Nationality Room, opened in May 2012, is designed to represent the “main room” in a traditional Turkish house with seating along the walls, surrounding the central open area.
 There is an entrance gallery area separating the main room from the entrance for privacy.
 The gallery space is adorned with four ceramic panels and a life size scene from 1928, depicting Kemal Atatürk instructing the Turkish nation on the Latin alphabet adopted as the legal script of modern Turkey.
 Another major feature of the Turkish Nationality Room is a 6’ by 20’ wall mural depicting a view of Istanbul behind what looks like a picture window on the east wall of the room.
+The Ukrainian Classroom is designed in Baroque style with richly carved wood and colorful ceramics.
+The lintel inscription commemorates Ukraine's millennium of Christianity (988-1988).
+The stove tiles depict festival practices and daily life.
+The chalkboard doors bearing the Tree of Life are surmounted by three Cyrillic alphabets used in Ukraine in the 11th, 17th, and 19th centuries.

 There are several ways to experience the rooms: